Wilmot Mountain

 Wilmot Mountain is a ski area in Kenosha County, Wisconsin.
 It is located in the community of Wilmot and lies in both the Town of Randall and the village of Salem Lakes, just north of the Illinois border.
 Located in the southern region of Wisconsin's Kettle Moraine, Wilmot Mountain is the result of glaciation.
-The self-proclaimed "Matterhorn of the Midwest" was founded by Walter Stopa in 1938 after a thorough research of the area’s topography.
+The self-proclaimed "Matterhorn of the Midwest" was founded by Walter Stopa in 1938 after a thorough research of the area's topography.
 It has a vertical drop of about 200 ft.
 It is also one of the few hills where the mountain is wide open, with few trees or barriers to crossing the hill.
 A skier can transverse several runs while skiing downhill.
 Night skiing is available on the entire hill.

 Wilmot Mountain is located 40 miles south-southwest of Milwaukee and 55 mi north of Chicago.
 The Stopa Family were the owners and operators from February 1938 to January 2016.
 Vail Resorts purchased the resort in early 2016 and completed about $13 million in renovations in the same year.
-Most days small aircraft from the nearby Westosha airport can be seen high above, circling the hill.

-Winter Sports - Skiing, Snowboarding, and Snow Tubing
+Winter sports

 Recreational

-Wilmot Mountain caters to skiers, snowboarders, and snow tubers.
+Wilmot Mountain caters to skiers, snowboarders, and snowtubers.

 A new snow tubing facility opened in 2012 with twenty tubing lanes over 1000 ft in length and a covered conveyor lift.
-A new lodge houses the ticket sales, food and beverage options, rental items, conference rooms, and banquet facilities.
-Wilmot Mountain's Snow Tubing Area was built at a separate area so it does not take away from the existing skiing and snowboarding runs.
+A new lodge houses ticket sales, food and beverage options, rental items, conference rooms, and banquet facilities.
+Wilmot Mountain's Snow Tubing Area was built in a separate area so it does not draw guests away from the existing skiing and snowboarding runs.

-The longest ski & snowboard run, State Line, parallels the Illinois / Wisconsin border - a small section near the top is in Illinois.
+The longest ski & snowboard run, "State Line," parallels the Illinois / Wisconsin border—a small section near the top is in Illinois.
 The terrain park at Wilmot Mountain has a full combination of beginner to advanced boxes, rails and jibbing features.

-Wilmot Mountain has a full service ski and snowboard school with over 300 certified instructors and a comprehensive children's program.
-It also has an award winning National Ski Patrol group.
+Wilmot Mountain has a full-service ski and snowboard school with over 300 certified instructors and a comprehensive children's program.
+It also has an award-winning National Ski Patrol group.